Open banking and Strong Customer Authentication: learn more in this article.

 For this reason, the SCA is a welcome addition as a mandatory condition of every purchase: it is essential to provide solutions that reassure consumers and give them confidence in e-commerce tools.

-Better communication for a greater safety
+Better communication for a greater safety in the open banking

 Obviously, this issue can and must be resolved as effectively as possible.